-As I prepared to order, an older man walked up to the counter-a "regular" by the way that he was greeted-and purchased two cake slices to go.
-The grab-and-go area also features various snack boxes and salads.
+As I prepared to order, an older man walked up to the counter-a "regular" by the way that he was greeted-and purchased two cake The grab-and-go area also features various snack boxes and sal-

 More information about Zoe's menu and its locations can be found at zoeskitchen.com.
 Depending on the locaation, Zoe's is open approximately 11 a.m. to 9 p.m.